0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-how-to-create-your-own-solution.md

    attestation_id: AttestationId,
 ) -> (ContractState, Vec<EventGroup>, Vec<ZkStateChange>) {
    // Get ids of all secret variables, to delete all votes cast in the previous vote before
    // starting the next one.
-Only cast votes are deleted, registered voters are kept from vote to
-   // vote.
    let variables_to_delete: Vec<SecretVarId> = ...;

    // Find the result of the vote that was just concluded.